 Sketch, InVision, Google Suite

+We also conducted several user interviews to get direct insight on the sex ed experiences of people in our target audience.
 Following a screener survey, we interviewed a total of 11 participants, ten of whom were interviewed by phone (one was interviewed in person).
 Eight participants are considered Gen Z (18–24 years old), enabling us to get an accurate representation of our target audience.
 Interviews were 15–20 minutes long, wherein we asked questions such as:

 Can you describe your sex education experience?

 How did you learn about consent growing up?

 How did you learn about safe sex practices?

 What is something you wish you knew when becoming sexually active?

 What we learned

 Young adults rely on the internet for information on sexual health because school isn’t enough.

 There is little to no emphasis on consent in high school sex ed.